Rohan-Kumar09/CS-230/README.md

 Zhongkang Lyu, originally from China.
 He is majoring <br>
 in computer science at California State University <br>
 East Bay.
-He was born in Chaozhou, China.
-He has lived <br>
+He has lived in Canada<br>
-in Canada, USA and China.
+USA and China.
 He is fluent in Mandarin Chinese <br>
 and English.
 He is currently a developer af Allergens. <br>
+He believes in using technology <br>
+to make the world a better place  <br>
 ![](Images/ZhongkangLyu.jpg)